-‘Timeless” Gets Renewed After All.
-NBC Makes Unusual Decision To Cancel And Then Renew ‘Timeless’
+‘Timeless’ Gets Renewed After All: NBC Makes Unusual Decision To Cancel And Then Renew ‘Timeless’

 — Entertainment Weekly (@EW) May 14, 2017

 Some have suspiciously suggested that this entire cancellation/un-cancellation scenario was designed as a remarkably clever marketing gimmick to grab the attention of viewers and the media.
 In other words, in this conspiracy theory, NBC never had any intention of actually canceling the show.
-But according to Greenblatt, that’s just not what happened:
+But according to Greenblatt, that’s just not what happened.

 [Featured Image by NBC]